bkamins/PyDataGlobal2020/README.md

 This tutorial is prepared for
 [PyData Global 2020](https://global.pydata.org/talks/an-introduction-to-dataframesjl-for-pandas-users).

+You are viewing the version of the tutorial updated to DataFrames.jl 0.22 release that was made after PyData Global 2020 (the tutorial is identical, only dependency versions have been changed).

 I present the fundamental design concepts behind [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl) to help potential users get started with using it.
 I show how an exemplary